AdamLaurie/rompar/README.md

 Original version by Adam Laurie, but significant changes by John McMaster

-mrom library

-Set of utilities to convert resulting .txt into binaries The canonical image orientation should be with the row/address decode circuitry to the lower and right of the image This makes it so that they can be optionally included in images and not effect the position When there already exists a strong convention otherwise, note it in the decode module Consider moving if shared between monkeys and such

 Original message:

 Note that this initial version is very much a quick-and-dirty 'see if this method is useful'